What is FOUNDER FRIENDLY LABS (FFL)?

 As a member of FFL, you will be expected to:

-- Share your learnings, give a tech talk, and do a product demo
+- Share your learnings, do a product demo, and prepare a pitch

 - Be an active member of the community and help each other out

-The 2017 Spring FFL class runs from April - June 2017 and the deadline to apply is Tuesday, March 14th.
+The 2018 Spring FFL Class runs from April to June 2018 and the deadline to apply is March 2nd.

 How can my company apply to FFL?